 As part of this process, testers will also look into the activities of the developers themselves.
 Our testing checks to see if developers are practicing proper security measures.
 For example, we will analyze GitHub repositories looking for exposed credentials, locating sensitive data related to app development, and seeing what’s being discussed about an organization’s applications within popular public developer forums like Stack Overflow.

 Security compliance does not magically go away when organizations “shift left.”
 That’s why Veracode DevOps Penetration Testing can be used to meet compliance requirements for PCI DSS 11.3 as well as GDPR Article 32 in the European Union.
 This requirement is also important for those organizations that need to comply with GDPR outside of the EU.
 GDPR Article 32 covers “Security of processing,” which requires that the data controller and processor implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk.
-This includes “a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing” **.
+This includes “a process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing” **.
 Penetration testing can help meet this new compliance requirement.

 Veracode DevOps Penetration Testing combined with Veracode’s static, dynamic, SCA, and application penetration testing provides the most comprehensive testing available for a DevOps environment in the market today.
 Contact your Veracode Sales or Services representative for more details on how to get started with your first Veracode DevOps Penetration Testing engagement.